-Net cash used in investing activities decreased by \$1.5 million, from \$5.3 million used in the fiscal 2009 period to \$3.8 million used in the fiscal 2010 period.
+Net cash used in investing activities decreased from \$10.8 million used in the fiscal 2009 period to \$6.7 million used in the fiscal 2010 period.
 The net decrease in cash used in investing activities resulted primarily from a decline in purchases of property and equipment in the current year period.
-As a result of the increase in our new store opening plan, we now estimate that our total capital expenditures for fiscal 2010 will be approximately \$13 million to \$18 million.
+We estimate that our total capital expenditures for fiscal 2010 will be approximately \$13 million to \$18 million.